Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

-\textit{Testbed for orbital Hall torque}.
 Distinguishing orbital and spin effects is not possible using currently available experimental techniques, and at the moment the best one can do is to calculate these effects theoretically and determine whether one clearly dominates over the others.
 Similarly, distinguishing between angular momentum generated via different mechanisms is equally challenging.
 In addition to the spin Hall effect, a steady-state spin density can be generated in an electric field via the magneto-electric effect, also known as the Edelstein effect \cite{edelstein1990spin,aronov1989nuclear}.
 Likewise, the orbital magneto-electric effect refers to the intrinsic generation of a steady state orbital polarization by an electric field \cite{OEE-scalar-potential,OEE-NL-2018-Shuichi,OEE-SciR-2015-Shuichi,OEE-NatComm-2019-Peter,OAM-SciRep-2017-Yuriy,park2012orbital,OM-metal-PRB-2021-Xiaocong, johansson2024theory, osumi2021kinetic,he2020giant,Edelstein-PhysRevResearch.3.013275, PhysRevB.102.184404, canonico2025spin}.
 However, the spin- and orbital-Edelstein effects require gyrotropic symmetry, which is absent in zincblende materials.
-Given that the OHE is four orders of magnitude larger than the SHE, this suggests that in the bulk virtually all the angular momentum dynamics comes from the OHE.
+Given that the orbital Hall conductivity is three orders of magnitude larger than the spin Hall conductivity in Ge holes and two orders larger in Si holes, this suggests that in the bulk virtually all the angular momentum dynamics comes from the OHE.
 The dynamics near the interface need to be examined separately, since other mechanisms may contribute to angular momentum accumulation there \cite{valet2025quantum}, nevertheless we expect OHE to be a strong contributor there.
-Hence our results indicate 3D Ge structures are an ideal testbed for the strength of the \textit{orbital Hall torque}\cite{BoseOrbitltorquePRB}.
+Hence, our results indicate that 3D Ge and Si structures are suitable testbeds for the strength of the orbital Hall torque\cite{BoseOrbitltorquePRB}.
+Additionally, it was recently demonstrated that $n$-type Si can exhibit a sizable orbital torque\cite{matsumoto2025observation}.
+Due to the larger spin-orbit coupling in holes compared with electrons in Si, we expect $p$-type Si to potentially exhibit an even larger orbital torque.